Tobel158/docs/docs/Concepts/glossary.md

 ## Staking

 When a user or delegator delegates and bonds Luna to an active validator in order to receive rewards.
-Bonded Luna adds to the validator's stake.
+Bonded Luna adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
 Validators never have ownership of a delegator's Luna, even when staking.

 ## Tendermint consensus